NOW QRV from Molino, Florida, about 20 miles north of Pensacola

 Below: Photo taken on Feb 19th, 20017 notice it was so foggy, that the four 140 ft towers in the background are completely covered by the intense fog.
 Very erry feeling. :-)

 Below: This is my 6m Tower.
 It once belonged to Barry Goldwater, K7UGA. ( He ran for President of the US against LBJ in 1964.
 This Skyneedle tower will be a commemorative install to K7UGA complete with a Plaque with his bust on it when all is completed ( great conversation piece hihi )The final configuration will be four 9 el M2 6m Yagis on 50 ft booms on a "H" frame for 6M EME.
-Should be complete by summer 2017.
+Should be completed by early 2018.
 Till then we have this single 9el M2 6m yagi on 50 ft boom installed and operational now.
 Tower shown down at about 40ft, antenna can be raised to 90 feet when fully extended.
 Antenna is fed with Andrew AVAS-7-50 1-5/8" hardline.
 Run to shack is almost 300 feet.
 Top of tower has been modified to accept a top section of tower to house the rotor and add about 10 extra feet to the install.